 All Vocal Performance degrees meet NASM certification.
-They provide a high level of technical assurance while also developing the acting, movement, language, auditioning and business skills essential for those wishing to enter the contemporary performance market.
-In addition to performing in operas, recitals and musicals, course work includes:
+They provide a high level of technical assurance while also developing the acting, movement, language, auditioning, and business skills essential for those wishing to enter the contemporary performance market.
+In addition to performing in operas, choral concerts, and recitals.
+Course work includes:

 |Italian||Audition Techniques||Opera Styles|